 Contact your Secretary of State office.
 This can usually be done right over the internet.
 At the website go to an area for forms and fees, or business entity forms.
 What you are looking for is an assumed name form, and a place for a new assumed name filing.
 Sometimes this is listed as a DBA form, or "doing business as".

 Some states let you fill out the form on the internet, some want you to mail them in.
 The address for mailing it in should be right on the form.
-This is an easy form to fill out, and there is a fee you must pay (normally under $50).
+This is an easy form to fill out, and there is a fee you must pay ($50 or so).
 Once you have the information back from the Secretary of State (this will take a few weeks), most states will require that you publish the information in a local paper twice.
 This will also cost around $50.

 After your information has been in the paper twice, the newspaper will send you copies of the information that was published.
 You can take this information to your bank and easily open an account for your new business.